BennyStrobes/Strober-lab-website/index.md

 ---
 ---

-# Statistical and Machine Learning Methods to uncover the genetic basis of human disease
+# Machine learning in genetics to uncover disease biology

 The Strober lab is a computational group focused on developing statistical and machine learning tools applied to genomic data with the goals of elucidating disease biology and advancing genomically-informed precision medicine.